[Back to North American Derbidae]

 Plant associations

 Derbidae are known or assumed to feed on fungal hyphae as immatures.
-The significance of adult host associations are unclear.
+The significance of adult host associations is unclear.
 Hosts from Fennah (1952) and Wilson et al. (1994); plant names from USDA PLANTS or Tropicos.

 Mula resonans – Sabal palmetto (Walter) Lodd. ex Schult. & Schult. f. (cabbage palmetto, Arecaceae)